Turbo Takeaways

 You must be a veteran to qualify for most VA benefits.
 In some cases, you may be able to qualify if you’re a dependent or survivor of a veteran.
 A veteran is defined as a person who has served in active military, air service, or navy and who was released or discharged from service under conditions other than dishonorable.

-• Must meet the period of active-duty service requirements
+• Must fulfill active-duty service requirements

 Applying for Veteran Benefits